Guiding Information Sources

 Secondly, reports make it clear that several hundred Girl Scouts attended the rally at Crystal Palace - the majority presumably having applied for tickets in the regular way alongside their Scout brothers, given that they were all apparently admitted to the event without any fuss.
-The small group who famously gatecrashed the event - only gatecrashed because their decision to go was a last-minute one, hence they had no tickets, and so having turned up late, they opted to try to literally gatecrash in the hope that no-one would stop them to check their tickets!
-It seems more likely to be the late arrival and gatecrashing behaviour that a distinguished army officer like Robert Baden-Powell was disapproving of, when he came by inspecting all the Patrols - not the fact that there were girls at the rally at all.
-And - there was a Scottish Scout Rally held near Glasgow earlier that year (which Girl Scouts were apparently present at by invitation) and at which Robert Baden-Powell had been guest of honour, so he would have encountered Girl Scouts there . . .
+The small group who famously gatecrashed the event - and not having the money for the bus fares they ended up walking, arriving over an hour late. they only gatecrashed because their decision to go was a last-minute one, hence they had no tickets, so couldn't gain admittance in the regular way.
+Instead they opted to try to literally gatecrash in the hope that no-one would block their path to ask for tickets!
+It seems more likely to be the late arrival and gatecrashing behaviour that a distinguished army officer like Robert Baden-Powell was disapproving of, when he came by inspecting all the Patrols and Troops - not the fact that there were girls at the rally at all.
+And - there was a Scottish Scout Rally held near Glasgow earlier that year (which Girl Scouts were apparently present at by specific invitation) and at which Robert Baden-Powell had been guest of honour - so he would have already encountered Girl Scouts in person there . . .

 Some history books continue to quote the 'official version' of history, the authors of some others (especially those who published after Olave died in 1977) have undertaken independent research into Guiding's origins, found as above that it led them to a very different conclusion from the 'traditional tale' - and have written accordingly.
 So, I will provide a list of books, split into categories, and indicating which version of Guiding's origins they contain - it will be added to gradually as I come across more - always happy to receive information/recommendations!